 The Walk, The Church of the Living Word, cult, Shiloh, Amish Kalona, John Robert Stevens, Christian Tabernacle, Washington, Iowa, Sout Gate, California, Bless-in, American charismatic movement, Hippie invasion, good Christian families duped, sexualized, groomed, private camp with flush toilets.

 Mar 25, 2009 · The Walk of John Robert Stevens, popularly known as The Church of the Living Word, is a movement animated by extreme belief in a doctrine currently permeating large influential segments of the American charismatic movement.(1) It is the doctrine of the rhema (the alleged »living word« that replaces the static revelation of Scripture), a doctrine clearly antithetical to the orthodox Christian view of revelation.

-The facility turned out far bigger than any church camp I had imagined.
-The camp would be named Shiloh.
-It was nothing but a “twinkle” in anyone’s eyes that would introduce to my home town church and me to concepts we had not read about in the “good book”. ( MInus the nursing home as promised and donated for.)
+The facility turned out far bigger than any church camp I had imagined. – It was nothing but a “twinkle” in anyone’s eyes that would introduce my hometown church and me to concepts we had not read about in the “good book”. ( MInus the nursing home as promised and donated for.)

 Shiloh is a church and conference center located in Kalona, Iowa.
 Since its construction in the mid-1970s it has been the home of a community church founded on the belief that the Bible is the inspired word of God and is living and active through Christ’s involvement in the life of every believer.

 As a baby boomer member of the Christian Tabernacle Church in Washington, Iowa I was in the middle of the conception of “The Walk” and Shiloh’s birth.

 My ‘pain’ is different than most that were involved in The Living Word.
 I was part of the youth group that prayed for a permanent church camp with flush toilets.
 In late 1973 or early 1974, the dreams and prayers began to come alive.